emaksimo/impact/README.md

 Business interruptions, property loss, asset devaluation, credit risk, drinking water shortage - these are just a few examples of the physical climate risks.
 Physical climate risks trigger long-term cascading damage to the environment, biodiversity, populations and all economic activities, even outside the impacted area.
-Teleconnections between these components are provided through supply chains, water usage restrictions, pollution, the electricity consumptions and kwh electricity pricing.
+Teleconnections between these components are made through supply chains, water usage restrictions, pollution, the electricity consumptions and kwh electricity pricing.

-For insurance companies the physical climate risks are material, as well as for the property owners, risk managers, farmers and industrial companies.
+For insurance companies these physical climate risks are material, as well as for the property owners, risk managers, farmers and industrial companies.

 The availability of insurance is critical information for the property valuation.
 Insurance is one of the key arguments for policymakers, for tax regulators and for business decisions.